 Intra-articular loose bodies can result from a variety of pathological processes.

-Use of the term loose is frowned upon by some because the fragments do not necessarily rattle around in the joint - the term intra-articular fragment is a safer alternative.
+Use of the term "loose" is frowned upon by some because the fragments do not necessarily move around in the joint - the term intra-articular body or fragment is a safer alternative.

 A wide range of conditions can lead to the development of intra-articular loose bodies: